named-data/NLSR/README-dev.md

 # Notes for NLSR developers

-If you are new to the NDN software community, please read the [Contributor's Guide](https://github.com/named-data/.github/blob/main/CONTRIBUTING.md).
+If you are new to the NDN software community, please read our [Contributor's Guide](https://github.com/named-data/.github/blob/main/CONTRIBUTING.md).

 ## Licensing requirements

-Contributions to NLSR must be licensed under GPL 3.0 or compatible license.
-If you are choosing GPL 3.0, please use the following license boilerplate in all `.hpp` and `.cpp`
+Contributions to NLSR must be licensed under the GPL v3 or a compatible license.
-files:

-Include the following header in all `.hpp` and `.cpp` files:
+If you choose the GPL v3, please use the following license boilerplate in all `.hpp` and `.cpp` files:

     /* -*- Mode:C++; c-file-style:"gnu"; indent-tabs-mode:nil; -*- */
     /*